“tune in” to hear communities leading research

 Conversation Station with Deepness

-This session features the work, reflections and learning so far of Deepness, based in the Western Isles, who are coordinating people-living-with-dementia-led peer research exploring the impact of participation in creative activities on experiences of agency, autonomy and mental wellbeing.
-This is funded by the Ideas Fund and culminated in the first lived-experience led Dementia Arts Festival in Inverness in November 2023, co-developing a Dementia Arts Manifesto.
-You can find more about their project here, more about their festival here and their website here
+This session featured the work, reflections and learning so far of Deepness, based in the Western Isles, who are coordinating people-living-with-dementia-led peer research exploring the impact of participation in creative activities on experiences of agency, autonomy and mental wellbeing.

 All are welcome to join our informal lunchtime discussion, hearing first-hand about the value of peer-led research from a grassroots community group.